-Congress continues to stall Lingayat issue ahead of 2018 Karnataka elections
+Karnataka elections: For Congress, the Lingayat issue now a double-edged sword

-Bengaluru: The issue of granting separate religious status to the Lingayat community, a strategy that the Siddaramaiah-led Karnataka government thought will help split the Bharatiya Janata Party’s (BJP) main support base ahead of the upcoming assembly elections, has turned into a double-edged sword for his party itself.
+Bengaluru: The issue of granting separate religion status to the Lingayat community, a strategy that the Siddaramaiah-led Karnataka government thought will help split the Bharatiya Janata Party’s (BJP) main support base ahead of the upcoming assembly elections, has turned into a double-edged sword for his party.

-The government continues to defer any decision on the demand for a separate religious status by the Lingayats, believed to be the single-largest community in the state.
+The government continues to defer any decision on the demand for a separate religion status by the Lingayats, believed to be the single-largest community in the state.
 On Wednesday too, the government deferred the state cabinet meeting, which was expected to take up the contentious issue.

 The Siddaramaiah government first constituted an expert committee in December last year to examine the demand by the Lingayats.

-The Lingayats’ demand for separate religious status and separation from the Veerashaivas, a sub-sect within the community, is at least a century old, but has gained momentum in the last four decades with agitations and protests.
+The Lingayats’ demand for separate religion status and separation from the Veerashaivas, a sub-sect within the community, is at least a century old, but has gained momentum in the last four decades with agitations and protests.
 The latest round is led by Karnataka water resources minister M.B.
 Patil, who is trying to replace the “old guard” with a new one.

 The demand has met with fierce resistance by BJP state president B.S.Yeddyurappa, one of the tallest leaders of the Lingayat community.